 Since 2012, Front Street Writers has been a home for passionate writers.
 The classes and workshops draw students from a five-county area—students who, in many cases, have no creative writing class in their home district.
 Aspiring writers in grades 7-12 can find monthly Writing Workshops and special Author Masterclasses from visiting NWS authors, while high school juniors and seniors are eligible to apply for a spot in the semester-long Creative Writing Intensive.
 Students also publish their work in the NWS Literary Journal and recite their work at author events.
 Learn more about Front Street Writers here.

 We have awarded $56,000 in college scholarships—now up to four each year—to 38 seniors and juniors who are passionate about writing.
 Scholarship applications are available through the Grand Traverse Regional Community Foundation.

 We host a Battle of the Books competition, which involves some 300 fourth and fifth graders in the Grand Traverse County area.
 Students have fun, learn teamwork, and closely read books in a wide range of genres.
 A bestselling author arrives on the day of the “battle” finale to serve as a master of ceremonies and to describe their path and process of writing books for youth.

 Creative Writing Classes

-We also put together creative writing workshops for students in partnership with Northwestern Michigan College.
+In addition to our Front Street Writers classes, we work with other organizations to put together creative writing workshops for students, often in partnership with Northwestern Michigan College.
 The workshops are as fanciful as writing fan fiction and as serious as college essay writing.